jamon/embassy-meshtastic/README.md

 - [lora-rs](https://github.com/lora-rs/lora-rs) - LoRa PHY implementation
 - [femtopb](https://github.com/cberner/femtopb) - No-std protobuf implementation
 - [gatlinnewhouse's rust firmware work](https://github.com/gatlinnewhouse/meshtastic-rust-firmware) - for the idea to use femptopb and random other ideas

+**Note:**
+*Meshtastic is a registered trademark of Meshtastic LLC.*
+*Meshtassy is not endorsed by or affiliated with Meshtastic/Meshtastic LLC.*